-The Department of Criminal Justice's mission is to provide career-oriented higher education and to deliver quality teaching to students seeking to complete the Trine University General Education requirements as well as to meet the social sciences, humanistic, global and American perspectives required by the Common Ground component in General Education.
+The Department of Criminal Justice's mission is to provide career-oriented higher education and to deliver quality teaching to students seeking to complete the Trine University General Education requirements (p.
+Error!
+Bookmark not defined.) as well as to meet the social sciences, humanistic, global and American perspectives required by the Common Ground component in General Education.